Exact solution of a quantum asymmetric exclusion process with particle creation and annihilation: Lindblad equation

 In terms of Jordan-Wigner fermions the first two of these correspond to hopping left and right, whilst the latter two represent pair creation and annihilation on neighbouring sites respectively.
 In general the rates of these may all be different and one obtains a four parameter family of models \cite{EZ2020}.
 The case $J_3=J_4=0$ reduces to the quantum ASEP \cite{Bauer2017Stochastic,Jin2020Stochastic,PE20}.
+In contrast to the latter case the additional jump operators describe processes that violate spin rotational invariance around the $z$-direction (or equivalently particle number conservation at the level of Jordan-Wigner fermions) so that the magnetization is no longer conserved.
+As we will see this leads to interesting new effects compared to the ASEP.
+The Lindblad equation \fr{Eq:Lindblad} with jump operators \fr{jumpops} can be obtained by coupling our quantum spins across each bond of our chain to an environment modelled by appropriate quantum Brownian motions as in \cite{Jin2020Stochastic} and then averaging over the bath degrees of freedom.
+Our choice of model is not motivated by any particular experimental setup, but aims to address a problem in mathematical physics, namely to obtain a many-particle Lindblad equation exhibiting operator-space fragmentation that can be solved exactly in practice.
+Having said this, in a particular parameter regime and for diagonal initial density matrices our model reduces to a classical master equation that has been argued to describe the kinetics of excitons in certain polymers \cite{Santos96} and it would be interesting to investigate whether quantum effects could be relevant to this system.
 In order to recast the Lindblad equation \fr{Eq:Lindblad} with jump operators \fr{jumpops} in the superoperator formalism we note that the density operator is expressed as

 Then right multiplication by an operator $L$ must turn into left multiplication by some superoperator $L_R$ such that